forkunited/ltprg/README.md

 Pushing the data from all the reference games into a standard format will allow for easy re-use of featurization and modeling code.
-Currently, we use the format shown in the JSON schema shown below, and for which there are more examples from the color data set in [examples/games/json/color](https://github.com/forkunited/ltprg/tree/master/examples/games/json/color).
+Currently, we use the format shown in the JSON schema below.
+There are more examples of this format from the color data set in [examples/games/json/color](https://github.com/forkunited/ltprg/tree/master/examples/games/json/color).

 ```json